Determining cancer cells division strategy: Results

-To explore the role of the remaining model parameters, i.e. the number of intermediate tasks and the division noise, we moved to consider the time evolution of the fractions of cells per generations.
-Figure~\ref{fig:2}e shows the results for three time courses (note that times have been rescaled as described in Methods section to compare different repetition of the measurement) as dots.
-As one can see, experimental data exhibit a trend qualitatively similar to those obtained solving Eqs. \ref{eq:fractions} and shown in Figure~\ref{fig:3}e.
+To explore the role of the remaining model parameters, i.e. the number of intermediate states and the division noise, we moved to consider the time evolution of the fractions of cells per generations.
+Figure~\ref{fig:4}e shows the results for three timecourses as dots.
+As one can see, experimental data exhibit a trend qualitatively similar to those obtained solving Eqs. \ref{eq:fractions} and shown in Figure~\ref{fig:2}e.
 Notably, the maximum fraction of observed first generation cells in the population is $0.85\pm0.05$.
-This values is not compatible with a single-task model of cell growth and division, but requires a cell division time given by the sum of at least 2 independent exponentially distributed times.
+This value is not compatible with a single-task model of cell growth and division but requires a cell division time given by the sum of at least three independent exponentially distributed times.
 Indeed, this can be seen comparing the predicted maximum fraction of daughter cells obtained solving Eqs.\ref{eq:fractions}.
-Th e inset in Figure~\ref{fig:2}e displays the maximum fraction values obtained by changing the number of task, T, from one to 6.
+The inset in Figure~\ref{fig:4}e displays the maximum fraction values obtained by changing the number of states, M, from one to 6.
 Finally, we quantified the role of division noise in terms of the shapes of the generation fractions curves.
-As discussed in the previous sections, given the high correlation between TS and CTV intensity, we assume that the size at division follows the same statistics of the cytoplasmic components.
-In a previous work, we found that Jurkat cells partition their cytoplasm symmetrically~\cite{Peruzzi2021}.
-Thus, we assumed that even the fraction of inherited volume is a random variable with a normal distribution, centered in $1/2$ and having a certain variance, $\sigma_p^2$ (see inset in Figure~\ref{fig:2}f).
-Solving the model equations with different values of $\sigma_p$ while keeping all other parameters fixed gives the trend reported in Figure~\ref{fig:2}f.
-It can be seen that the higher the level of division noise, the more the maximum fraction of cells per generation decreases, while the same generation tend to endure for longer times, i.e. smaller cells can be produced that require longer times to divide.
-Note that this reflect in an increase of the total population variance.
+As discussed in the previous sections, given the high correlation between FSC and CTV intensity, we assume that the size at division follows the same statistics of the cytoplasmic components.
+In previous work, we found that Jurkat cells partition their cytoplasm symmetrically~\cite{Peruzzi2021}.
+Thus, we assumed that even the fraction of inherited volume is a random variable with a normal distribution, centered in $1/2$ and having a certain variance, $\sigma_p^2$ (see inset in Figure~\ref{fig:4}f).
+Solving the model equations with different values of $\sigma_p$ while keeping all other parameters fixed gives the trend reported in Figure~\ref{fig:4}f.
+It can be seen that the higher the level of division noise, the more the maximum fraction of cells per generation decreases, while the same generation tends to endure for longer times, i.e. smaller cells can be produced that require longer times to divide.
+Note that this reflects an increase in the total population variance.